cpozos/angular-heroes/README.md

 3. Comment & comment out the import styles required by FORMS in styles.css file
 4. Run Angular app ```npm run dev```
 5. Go to {domain}/maps route

+#### Notes

+1. Install the package `npm i --save-dev @types/mapbox-gl`
+2. Add the css
+3. Create the map using the token in the component